-Maternity + Nursing Bra Fit Guide
+Maternity & Nursing Bra Guide

-What size should I buy?
+What size maternity and nursing bras should I buy?

 Step 1: Rib Band Measurement

 First take a measurement around your rib cage where the bra underband will sit.
 Make sure the tape stays parallel to the floor, checking the back with a mirror.
 The tape should fit snuggly around your body without any gaps.
 Take a deep breath and breathe out.
 The tape should feel snug, but still comfortable.
 Take note of the measurement and round to the nearest even number (34, 36, etc).
 This will be your rib cage size.

 Step 2: Cup Size Measurement

 Next, move the tape up to the fullest part of your bust, just over the nipples.
 Make note of this measurement, rounding up to the nearest full inch.

 Lastly, subtract the rib cage measurement from the cup size measurement.
 The difference in inches represents your letter cup size (1=A, 2=B, 3=C, 4=D).